Закаливаемость и прокаливаемость стали

 • It is the main element that increases the hardness and strength of steel.

-The optimal combination of elements
+Optimal combination of elements

 Methods for determining hardenability